-The university respects the faculty's right to make inquiries and express their opinions in regard to the learning and teaching strategies.
+UoNA respects the faculty's right to make inquiries and express their opinions in their learning and teaching strategies.
 All faculty are encouraged to exercise their individual judgment regarding the delivery of assigned courses, organization of topics, and learning approaches.

-The university does not attempt to control the personal opinion, nor the public expression of that opinion, of any member of the University.
+The university does not attempt to control the personal opinion, nor the public expression of that opinion, of any member of UoNA.
 However, faculty and staff have an obligation to avoid any action which purports to commit the institution to a position on any issue without the sanction of the administration.

-UONA COMMITTEES
+UONA PROGRAM ADVISORY COMMITTEES (PACS)

-Program Advisory Committees (PAC)

-The PACs provide an important collaboration among the program administrators, faculty, and students, and experienced professionals and potential employers.
-The primary focus of the committees is to provide UoNA with a big picture view for the University's academic planning and implementation of activities for the programs.
-Although the purpose of the committee is advisory, it performs an invaluable service to the University in the currency of its curricula, applied learning approach, and recommendations for future directions that may be taken by UoNA.
+The PACs provide an important collaboration among the program administrators, faculty, and students, and experienced professionals, educators, and potential employers.
+The primary focus of the business and management, and technology program committees is to provide UoNA with a real-world view for academic planning and implementation of program activities.
+Although the purpose of each committee is advisory, its members perform an invaluable service to the University in the currency of its curricula, applied learning approach, and recommendations for future directions that may be taken by UoNA.

-The committee members provide guidance to the University's programs by offering their perspective in the following areas:
+The external PAC members provide guidance to the University's programs by offering their perspective in the following areas: